History of underwater diving: Development of salvage diving operations

-Royal George, a 100-gun first-rate ship of the line of the Royal Navy, sank undergoing routine maintenance work in 1782.
+HMS Royal George, a 100-gun ship of the line of the Royal Navy, sank undergoing routine maintenance work in 1782.
 Charles Spalding used a diving bell to recover six iron 12-pounder guns and nine brass 12-pounders in the same year.

 In 1839, Major-General Charles Pasley, at the time a colonel of the Royal Engineers, commenced operations.
 He had previously destroyed some old wrecks in the Thames and intended to break up Royal George with gunpowder charges and then salvage as much as possible using divers.
 The Deane brothers were commissioned to perform salvage work on the wreck.
 Using their new air-pumped diving helmets, they managed to recover about two dozen cannon.

 Pasley's diving salvage operation set many diving milestones, including the first recorded use of the buddy system in diving, when he gave instructions to his divers to operate in pairs.
 In addition, the first emergency swimming ascent was made by a diver after his air line became tangled and he had to cut it free.
 A less fortunate milestone was the first medical account of a diving barotrauma.
 The early diving helmets had no non-return valves, so if a hose was severed near the surface, the ambient pressure air around the diver's head rapidly drained from the helmet to the lower pressure at the break, leaving a pressure difference between the inside and outside of the helmet that could cause injurious and sometimes life-threatening effects.
 At the British Association for the Advancement of Science meeting in 1842, Sir John Richardson described the diving apparatus and treatment of diver Roderick Cameron following an injury that occurred on 14 October 1841 during the salvage operations.

 Pasley recovered 12 more guns in 1839, 11 more in 1840, and 6 in 1841.
 In 1842 he recovered only one iron 12-pounder because he ordered the divers to concentrate on removing the hull timbers rather than search for guns.
 Other items recovered, in 1840, included the surgeon's brass instruments, silk garments of satin weave "of which the silk was perfect", and pieces of leather; but no woolen clothing.
 By 1843 the whole of the keel and the bottom timbers had been raised and the site was declared clear.

+British underwater intelligence operation during World War I

+During World War I, the Royal Navy conducted intelligence operation targeting sunken German submarines.
+Pioneered by an elite group of divers colloquially known as the "Tin Openers" (attached to the Admiralty Salvage Section), these operations provided Room 40 (Britain's naval cryptographic department) with the codebooks needed to decipher German naval wireless traffic.